If you are looking for the best alternatives to Nagios, discover how you can build a sustainable solution that will increase uptime for your...

 Why use a monitoring system that doesn’t scale to cover your growing IT infrastructure?

 What’s the solution?

 If you are an open source user of Nagios, there are limited measures you can take to increase the scalability of the product.
 As the saying goes, you get what you pay for and a free monitoring tool will simply not be able to handle the volumes of a more flexible, robust system.
 Keeping Nagios due to the $0 price tag may seem like a cost-efficient approach, but eventually, one realizes maintaining and managing the product is more expensive than implementing a fairly priced solution that helps you overcome the multitude of Nagios shortcomings.

-Opsview Monitor has a proven and fully supported master-slave architecture, allowing it to scale to support up to 20,000 devices.
-Each slave system effectively monitors a section of the IT infrastructure, with all the information coming together in a master view, making it much easier to visualize and monitor your entire IT environment.
+Opsview has a proven and fully supported orchestrator-collector architecture, allowing it to scale to support up to 20,000 devices.
+Each collector system effectively monitors a section of the IT infrastructure, with all the information coming together in a master view, making it much easier to visualize and monitor your entire IT environment.

 Migration is straight forward.
 Opsview is 100% compatible with all 3,000+ Nagios plugins.
 On top of that, Opsview provides you with over 100 preconfigured, supported Opspacks, which let you monitor a myriad of technologies straight out of the box.
 That means whatever technology you might encounter during your growth is not only covered with plugins, but also covered with an Opspack that can be instantly added and monitored within minutes, saving you both time and effort.

 If you're a dissatisfied Nagios user who is ready to make the switch to Opsview, here is a guide on how to effectively do so

 Done right, IT monitoring provides clarity and promotes operational effectiveness.
 Done wrong, it can make your staff crazy and limit business...